linuxserver/docker-heimdall/README.md

 ## Versions

+* **27.06.24:** - Rebase to Alpine 3.20.
+Existing users should update their nginx confs to avoid http2 deprecation warnings.
 * **07.03.24:** - Enable the opcache and disable file revalidation.
 * **06.03.24:** - Existing users should update: site-confs/default.conf - Cleanup default site conf.
 * **23.12.23:** - Rebase to Alpine 3.19 with php 8.3.